jacksgt/timeutils/README.md

 --grep # easily grepable format
 --sentence # prints a complete sentence
---help # prints usage as well as available command line options
+--help # prints usage as well as available command line options --seconds # prints only the seconds of the uptime (nothing else)
 ```

 How to compile: